drm/java-redis-client/README.md

 you probably want to implement a pool.

 Summarizing, this is a trade-off which you can decide on for your own.
 Generally speaking: don't overcomplicate stuff without good reason.

+In terms of performance: creating socket connections on-the-fly is comparable to reusing connections.
+See the performance tests inside RedisTest for more information.

 ## Questions?
 Issues?
 Feel free to report issues here.